 If the customer is having difficulty, make a schedule of payments to bring them back in line with their credit limit.

-Get the signoff of the Finance Manager before discussing this option with the customer.
+Get the Finance Manager's signoff before discussing this option with the customer.

 Use the following script to assist with the call: